-Moral of the story, Don’t give up, and a few nice words to some friendly people can go along ways, don’t be afraid to ask for permission to hunt private ground, always be respectful, but the only harm from asking is they can say no. Oh well move on and keep trying.
+Don’t give up, and a few nice words to some friendly people can go along ways.
+Don’t be afraid to ask for permission to hunt private ground, always be respectful, but the only harm from asking is they can say no. Oh well move on and keep trying.

 Now for black bears!